V4NT-ORG/Cloudflare-Firewall/README.md

 ## License

-This project is licensed under the GNU Affero General Public License v3.0.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for details.